-We enjoyed the lake views and mild winter weather during our walk around Grand Island.
+We enjoyed the lake views and mild winter weather during our many walks around Grand Island.

-The bonus of our walk was spotting a few of the Lake Havasu lighthouses.
+The bonus of our walk was spotting our first Lake Havasu lighthouse.

-There are many reasons why people love lighthouses but I believe I simply love them because they remind me of home.
+There are many reasons why people love lighthouses but I simply love them because they remind me of home.

-The Lake Havasu Lighthouse Club funded and constructed all of these replicas along the lake’s shoreline to ‘promote, preserve and improve Lake Havasu’.
+The Lake Havasu Lighthouse Club funded and constructed all of the lighthouse replicas along the lake’s shoreline to ‘promote, preserve and improve Lake Havasu.’

 They vary in size but the ones we visited were built at 1:3 or 1:4 scale.

 The non-profit volunteer organization chose the location of the replica lighthouses based on their full-sized inspiration.